- Calories in, calories out

 - All calories aren’t the same – calories from chips or Twinkies aren’t the same as calories from avocado or salmon

-We are faced with the perfect storm of obesity today.
+We are faced with the perfect storm of poor health and obesity today.

 The confluence of three factors has created the obesity and sickness pandemic that is sweeping the modern world:

 - First, choosing to consume foods that are non-nutritious, or inherently toxic to our cells

 - Second, the deficiency that results from making these toxic choices instead of eating the healthy foods that our bodies require;

 - And last, the resulting energy imbalance that is a consequence of our sedentary lifestyles

 - And last, Part 2 – chronic stress.

 The divorce that now exists between energy acquisition and energy consumption has led to an energy imbalance – better thought of as an energy crisis – that has produced the greatest threat to mankind’s health today: chronic disease.

 Although we have evolved over eons of time to adapt magnificently to lack or famine, we have no physiological defense against abundance and abuse … except intelligence and free will.